Duo integrates with your Palo Alto GlobalProtect Gateway via RADIUS to add two-factor authentication to VPN logins.

 name=value

 In this step, you'll set up the Proxy's primary authenticator — the system which will validate users' existing passwords.
-In most cases, this means configuring the Proxy to communicate with Active Directory or RADIUS.
+Determine which type of primary authentication you'll be using, and create either an Active Directory/LDAP [ad_client] client section, or a RADIUS [radius_client] section as follows.

 Required